What is an intelligent system?: Abstract

 \section{Abstract}

 The concept of intelligent system has emerged in information technology as a type of system derived from successful applications of artificial intelligence.
 The goal of this paper is to give a general description of an intelligent system, which integrates previous approaches and takes into account recent advances in artificial intelligence.
-The paper describes an intelligent system in a generic way, identifying its main properties and functional components, and presents some common categories.
-The presented description follows a practical approach to be used by system engineers.
+The paper describes an intelligent system in a generic way, identifying its main properties and functional components.
+The presented description follows a pragmatic approach to be used in an engineering context as a general framework to analyze and build intelligent systems.
 Its generality and its use is illustrated with real-world system examples and related with artificial intelligence methods.